liu-ke/csukuangfj.github.io/_posts/2015/2015-12-04-optimizations-references.md

  - [Convex Optimization][11] a course at ETHZ,
  - [Recovering the solution of optimization problem from the dual problem][14], an excellant explanation about dual problem.
  - [What is a convex set?][25]
+ - [A short history of convexity][26]
+ - [Convexity][27] , Marcel Berger, The American Mathematical Monthly, Vol. 97, No. 8, Special Geometry Issue (Oct., 1990), pp. 650-678

 ## convex optimization 20160226
  - LECTURES ON MODERN CONVEX OPTIMIZATION [book][18] and [slides][19], and there are many useful lecture notes